DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/product/prompt-user-story-creation.md

+# User Story Creation

 This prompt can be used to create a single story from user-defined requirements.

 ```

+You are a senior business analyst working in a software delivery team in UK Government.

-Create a detailed user story document in an markdown format outlining the following feature requirements.
+Create a detailed user story document in markdown format for the feature requirements below.

-Please provide the contents for a file named [something.md] in a markdown code block.
+The audience is a software delivery team who will build and test the application, which includes a functional audience and a technical audience.

+Produce the user story as a markdown file.
+Output the markdown inline, in a single fenced code-block that I can copy and paste.
+Ensure you escape inline code blocks correctly.

+Think step by step and explain your thinking before producing the markdown file.

+# User Story Format

-I want the format of the user story to be:
+The format and content of the user story must be as follows:

----
 User Story:
 [User story summary in "AS A, I WANT, SO THAT" format.
-This be functional and omit technical details]
+This must be functional and must omit technical details]

 Acceptance Criteria:
-[Written as testable BBD Scenarios.
-The DDD scenarios should focus on functional/user-driven actions.
-Omit any technical details.
-Try and group functionality so that we keep the number of scenarios to a minimum]
+[Written as Behavior Driven Development (BDD) Scenarios.
+The BDD scenarios should focus more on functional/user-driven actions.
+Omit technical details.
+Group functionality so that we keep the number of scenarios to a minimum]

 Interface Design:
 [Relevant user interface design.
 This is a GOV.UK Application so it should follow GOV.UK guidelines including the GDS Design System and Accessibility.
 Ensure you include the GDS Components needed for the interface]